AlanCervantes/Quantification-of-morphology-PhD-project_Method/README.md

 ## Run

 ### Generation
-1. To generate individual hooked hair run `python3 extractRH.py DataAnalysis/RGB/Control_trial DataAnalysis/RGB` **python3 extractRH.py input-path output-path Directory folders are local, input the data directory on the system**
+1. To generate individual hooked hair run `python3 extractRH.py DataAnalysis/RGB/Control_trial DataAnalysis/RGB` **python3 extractRH.py input-path output-path Directory folders are local for example, input the data directory on your system**
  - **DataAnalysis/RGB/Control_trial**  is the input path with segmented microscopic images of hooked hairs
  - **DataAnalysis/RGB/Control_trial**  is the outout path where extracted individual hooked hairs are saved

+### Quantification
 2. To calculate area and perimeter of extracted hooked hair run `python3 Perimeter+CS.py DataAnalysis/RGB DataAnalysis/`, **'python3 Perimeter+CS.py input-path output-path' DataAnalysis/RGB should be the output directory from step 1**

+### Analysis
-3. To analyze how the area and perimeter change with age and growth of the plant run `python3 Data_Analysis_AP.py DataAnalysis/` **'python3 Data_Analysis_AP.py input-path' the input path is the output path from step 2**
+4. To analyze how the area and perimeter changes under stress for each day (3,4,5) and growth category (low,mid,hogh) run `python3 Data_Analysis_AP.py DataFilesMorphology/DataCellShapeC_pipeline.csv` **'python3 Data_Analysis_AP.py input-path' the input path is the output path from step 2**